datareel/datareel/cluster_manager/README.txt

 By default the DRCM alerts are limited to send messages every 4 hours, once an the first message is sent.
-This is done to avoid a flood email and/or test messages during periods of server outages or server maintenance.
+This is done to avoid a flood email and/or text messages during periods of server outages or server maintenance.

 If your clusters nodes do not have postfix mail configured, you need